 Animation Director

 Animation directors supervise animation department teams’ work to create 2D and 3D moving images and visual effects for movies, television, websites, video games, and other media forms.
-They work in close collaboration with producers, directors, and clients to develop concepts for animation projects, determine the techniques and tools needed to develop those concepts, and then oversee all project work by completing the final product.
+They work in close collaboration with producers, directors, and clients to develop concepts for animation projects, determine the techniques and tools needed to develop those concepts, and oversee all project work through completion of the final product.

 Source: PayScale, 2019